 The third and final way to make money with Tap2Earn is by sharing the unique referral link you'll find inside your dashboard area.
 You'll find promotional images you can use to promote the site.

 You're given instructions to copy and paste this link in places like Facebook, Twitter, Instagram, blog comments, YouTube comments forums, basically anywhere you can.

-They promise to credit your earnings balance with $2 every time someone clicks the link and $10 every time someone signs up.
+They promise to credit you with $2 every time someone clicks your link and $10 every time someone signs up through your link.

 And when it comes time to cash out, you're told you can choose whether to get paid via PayPal, Western Union, Bitcoin or a check in the mail.

 Zero, zilch, zip, nada!

 Because there are way too many red flags pointing to the fact Tap2Earn is a scam you should stay away from.